Sembach

-Sembach is a municipality in the district of Kaiserslautern in the state of Rhineland-Palatinate, Germany.
+Sembach (/de/) is a municipality in the district of Kaiserslautern in the state of Rhineland-Palatinate, Germany.
 It forms part of the Verbandsgemeinde of Enkenbach-Alsenborn.
 The town is nestled in the Palatinate Forest Nature Park between Kaiserslautern and Donnersbergkreis.
 Sembach was first mentioned in the 13th century, in a document about a donation to the monastery of Enkenbach.

 History

 The village was first mentioned in a document in the 13th century on the occasion of a donation to the Enkenbach monastery.
 Before the French Revolution, the village belonged to the Kolb von Wartenberg family.
 At the end of the 18th century, Sembach was occupied by France and was part of the French Republic (until 1804) and then part of the Napoleonic Empire.
 During this time, Sembach was incorporated into the canton of Winnweiler.

 The municipality benefited from the construction of Napoleon's imperial road from Paris to Mainz, which placed the town on a supra-regional transport route and made it a post station in 1809.
 As a result of the resolutions passed at the Congress of Vienna in 1815, Sembach first became part of Austria and a year later the Rhine district in the Kingdom of Bavaria, which later became the Palatinate.
 From 1818 to 1862, Sembach belonged to the Kaiserslautern district commissariat, from which the Kaiserslautern district office emerged.
 On December 1, 1900, the municipality moved to the newly created district office of Rockenhausen.

 From 1939, the town was part of the district of Rockenhausen.
 After the Second World War, Sembach became part of the newly formed state of Rhineland-Palatinate within the French occupation zone, ending its affiliation with Bavaria.
 In the course of the first Rhineland-Palatinate administrative reform, the town was transferred to the newly created Donnersberg district.
 Another change of district took place on April 22, 1972; since then, the municipality has been part of the district of Kaiserslautern.
 In the same year, it was incorporated into the municipality of Enkenbach-Alsenborn, which existed in this form until 2014.